 Notice that the bright spot is not symmetric anymore, since its top left corner is overlapped with the dim one and pixels intensities in the overlap added up.
 Now let’s try to add color to picture, since it is grayscale now and use color to code for the depth (z-coordinate of particle).
 Everywhere below I would use “spectrum” Lookup table, the one that codes depth with hue.
 Any other LUT can be used if proper indexing is performed.
 I assume that the dim spot is red, while the bright spot is green.
 One first simple way to render it is to just sum up all the R, G and B channels of the image.
 Here is how it will look like:

 Looks ok, overlapping area is a bit yellow since red dim spot leaks a bit to the green bright.
-In this case the value of red channel intensity of overlapping pixel (where Latex formula and Latex formula are “probabilities” for particle one and two and Latex formula and Latex formula red components of color at specific depth) would be:
+In this case the value of red channel intensity of overlapping pixel (where and are “probabilities” for particle one and two and and red components of color at specific depth) would be:

 Also we can take maximum value in each of R, G and B channels independently and it would give almost the same result: